evandrocoan/AnkiAddons/sibilingsbury/README.md

 Anki addons are only for Desktop, and not Android or Anki Web.
-But you can use the desktop Anki to run the bury command with this addon, and sync the buried cards with other devices or Anki Web and study there.
+But you can use the desktop Anki to run the bury command with this addon, and sync the buried cards with other devices or Anki Web to study there.

 The source code can be found at [https://github.com/evandrocoan/AnkiAddons/tree/master/sibilingsbury](https://github.com/evandrocoan/AnkiAddons/tree/master/sibilingsbury).

 ## How it works

-If a card has the field `Source`, them any card which also has a `Source` field and is scheduled for today, is buried.
+If a card has the field `Source`, them any card which also has a `Source` field with the same contents and is scheduled for today, is buried.

-If a card has the field `Sibling`, them any card which also has a `Sibling` field and is scheduled for today, is buried if any "sibling" cards are scheduled from today up to 7 days.
+If a card has the field `Sibling`, them any card which also has a `Sibling` field with the same contents and is scheduled for today, is buried if any "sibling" cards are scheduled from today up to 7 days.

 Basically,